Twinkle Twinkle Little Star, Roman Sees Where You Are: Predicting Exoplanet Transit Yields in the Rosette Nebula with the Nancy Grace Roman Space Telescope: Introduction

 Beyond exoplanets, surveys of young SFRs enable a wide range of auxiliary science, including studies of stellar variability and activity in young stars, accretion and disk evolution, and potential transient phenomena, as outlined in \citetalias{soares-furtado_tempo_2024}.
 Together, these investigations highlight Roman's unique position to expand the current census of young exoplanets and provide the stellar and environmental context required to accurately interpret their formation and evolutionary pathways.

 This paper is organized as follows: Section~\ref{sec: survey_design} details our survey design elements such as our target field of the Rosette Nebula, FOV orientation, and filter selection.
 In Section~\ref{section: stellar_population}, we present membership analysis and determination of this region's (sub)stellar population.
 We present the expected signal-to-noise for objects in the Rosette Nebula in Section~\ref{sec: exoplanet_detection_limit}.
 In Section~\ref{sec: simulation}, we introduce and discuss our modeling methodology to determine exoplanet transit yields.
-Finally, in Section~\ref{sec: summary}, we provide a brief summary of this work.
+In Section~\ref{sec: summary}, we provide a brief summary of this work.
+Lastly, in the \customref{Appendix}{sec:appendix} we present Kernel Density Estimates (KDEs) of our recovered planet population from these simulations.